 - Many courses, particularly if you are interested in one of the major subjects like English, Chemistry, or Law, may have 30 or more different course options at the same University.
 You need to ensure that you research the options open to you.

 - Make sure that you know what a degree course involves and the differences in the course content between universities.
 A History course at the University of Liverpool will have different modules to a History degree somewhere else.

 - Check the entry requirements for your chosen course and whether you are able to meet them.
 Things to be aware of when applying for certain degree courses (PDF download.)

 - Check the student satisfaction scores for your chosen University/Universities.
 Looking at the available information might help you to decide whether it’s right for you.
 The Student Satisfaction Survey rates the quality of the facilities at a University, staff to student ratios as well as other important elements of each University.

 - What do students do when they leave?
 Universities publish information on the destinations of their graduates like how many have gone into employment or further study and how much they’re earning.
 If a University has low successful progression rate into the career you want then this might not be the place for you.
-Every University provides graduate destination information on their websites, and information can also be found on What Graduates Do?
+Every University provides graduate destination information on their websites.

 THINGS TO CONSIDER

 - Do you know where the University is located in the country?
 Do you have a way to get there?